krishnanananya/krishnanananya.github.io/index.md

 My interests lie broadly in the quantitative trading, portfolio management, causal inference, and network science.

-You contact me at krishnanananya@gmail.com or through my [LinkedIn](https://www.linkedin.com/in/ananyakrishnan/)
+Feel free to contact me at krishnanananya@gmail.com or through my [LinkedIn](https://www.linkedin.com/in/ananyakrishnan/)